Skip to the main content.

 Cons of the SAT

-• Another potential drawback of the Math Sections is that they both end with open-ended or grid-in questions, so you will not be provided with 4 multiple choice answers to plug back into the problem or to use for guessing, if needed
+• Another potential drawback of the Math Section is that they both end with open-ended or grid-in questions, so you will not be provided with 4 multiple choice answers to plug back into the problem or to use for guessing, if needed

 • Since the Reading Section on the SAT has at least 1 passage that was written over 100 years ago, it may contain a style and language that most of today’s students are not familiar with reading